-Objective 2.2 Explore models and implement for 1:1 device adoption across all six schools to ensure equitable access to current and emerging technologies and digital resources.
-Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning materials) 2.2.1 Reach out to districts who have adopted 1:1 initiatives to gather information regarding the benefits and challenges of implementation 1:1 Teams Pierce - Spring 2020 Elementary Schools - 2021 Action steps that reflect learned benefits and challenges to help move the district forward with educational technology, technology Research School personnel time and expenses to attend meetings professional development plan, and technology purchases.
-Procedures, policies and guidelines for BYOD continuously assess the effectiveness of all the Director effectiveness of the 1:1 initiatives MPS 1:1 initiatives.
-111 11111111111111111111111111111111111 MHS AP Information Technology Director 2.2.3 Design a detailed Educational Each fall a Communication plan communication plan that will inform all stakeholders with regard to technology initiatives.
-Technology Director detailed plan will be completed. that reaches all stakeholders using multiple communication 1:1 Team platforms.
-Objective 2.3 Promote an environment of through the infusion of con nce student learning Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning materials) 2.3.1 Establish monthly meeting dates for technology subcommittees to: Monitor best practices using technology Assess implementing 1:1 or BYOD Identify assistive technology options & determine the types of behaviors that merit their use Develop a K-12 digital citizen curriculum Update/assess the technology skills needed by all MHS graduates to succeed in postsecondary education and beyond and how it looks K-12 Establish a personalized learning mission, vision, and Educational Technology Director Each spring a list of dates will be identified for the following school year.
+Objective 2.2 Explore models and implen and emerging technologies - - ll six schools to ensure eq quitable access to current Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning materials) 2.2.1 Reach out to districts who have adopted 1:1 initiatives to gather information regarding the 1:1 Teams Pierce - Spring 2020 Action steps that reflect learned benefits and challenges to help Research School personnel time and benefits and challenges of implementation Elementary Schools - 2021 move the district forward with educational technology, technology professional development plan, and technology purchases. expenses to attend meetings Procedures, policies and guidelines for BYOD

+Activity Responsible Person(s) Timeline Expected Outcome Anticipated Resources (e.g. facilities, personnel, learning 2.3 through the infusion of con temporary technologi ies and digital r esources.
+Objective Promote an environment o f professional learning g and innovation n where educators-enha nce student learning 2.2.3 Design a detailed communication plan that will inform all stakeholders with regard to technology initiatives.
+Educational Technology Director 1:1 Team Each fall a detailed plan will be completed.
+Communication plan that reaches all stakeholders using multiple communication platforms.
+Information Technology Director MHS AP continuously assess the effectiveness of all the MPS 1:1 initiatives.
+Director effectiveness of the 1:1 initiatives 2.2.2 Create an elementary school 1:1 committee, and Educational Technology Spring 2020 Easy to follow guide to assessing the Research materials) 2.3.1 Establish monthly meeting dates for technology subcommittees to: • Monitor best practices using technology • Assess implementing 1:1 or BYOD • Identify assistive technology options & determine the types of behaviors that merit their use • Develop a K-12 digital citizen curriculum • Update/assess the technology skills needed by all MHS graduates to succeed in postsecondary education and beyond and how it looks K-12 • Establish a personalized learning mission, vision, and Educational Technology Director Each spring a list of dates will be identified for the following school year.
 Scheduled meeting dates for the year Outcomes for committees External experts Admin (IT & School Based) Teachers ES IT Specialists Budget for experts \$2500 (Technology Experts)